Netflix's Magic School Bus Reboot Has Found Its Miss Frizzle

 Who's ready to get messy?
 Kate McKinnon, that's who!

 The Emmy-winning SNL star is joining Netflix's highly-anticipated reboot of the beloved animated children's series The Magic School Bus, assuming the role of Miss Frizzle, the eccentric and wildly red-haired teacher whose unorthodox methods of demonstrating science to her third-grade students sometimes involved shrinking down to microscopic size or diving deep under the ocean.
-The streaming service announced the inspired bit of casting at a press event in New York City, TV Guide reports.
+The streaming service announced the inspired bit of casting at a press event in New York City..

 The modernized version of the classic series will be called The Magic School Bus Rides Again and will be computer-animated, as opposed to the traditionally-animated original.
 Originally announced as The Magic School Bus 360, the reboot has been in the works at the streaming giant since 2014.

-Note: UPDATE: E!
-News has confirmed that Kate McKinnon will voice the character of teacher Fiona Frizzle in Netflix's The Magic School Bus: Rides Again.
-Fiona is the sister to the original's Ms. Valerie Frizzle, famously voiced by the legendary Lily Tomlin.